Best Clay Bar

 It all depends.

-The simple answer is that after washing your car and you have dried it off, feel your paint by swiping the palm of your hand across the paint surface.
+The simple answer is that after washing your car and you have dried it off, feel your paint by sliding the palm of your hand across the paint surface.
 If you can "feel" your paint and hear your paint, you will know you need to be using a clay bar on your car.

 "Paint should be seen, not heard"